slewsys/ed/README.md

 ### SunOS Dialect

-For SunOS `ed` compatibility, `ed` runs in restricted mode if invoked as red.
+For SunOS `ed` compatibility, `ed` runs in restricted mode if invoked as `red`.
 This limits editing of files in the local directory only and prohibits shell commands.

 ## Deviations from the SUSv4 standard